IT Governance Policy

 - Advisory bodies;

-- Directives, standards, and processes;
+- Directives, standards, guidelines, and processes;

-- Input into IMT leadership performance appraisals;
+- Input into IT leadership performance appraisals; and

 - Performance management (metrics monitoring and reporting).